Name-based marketing for law firms

 Depending on a firm’s style, these types of campaigns can work all-text or supported by visuals.
 They can market a firm, or can be used to target specific industry or practice groups as well.

-Even misspellings can work.
-Whyte Hirschboeck Dudeck could use “white” to morph its website to something more memorable, like this:
+3. Wisconsin’s Whyte Hirschboeck [now part of Husch Blackwell] could have used “white” to morph its website to something more memorable, like this:

 “I’ve got the ideal gift idea.
 Give them Ross Fishman’s ‘The Ultimate Law Firm Associate’s Marketing Checklist,’ a 50-page, well-written, engaging and very practical guide—no, make that, bible—to show associates what they need to do to begin to build internal and external networks and eventually establish a book of business.